Rupert Spira ~ The Essence of Non-Duality

 In his meetings, Rupert explores the perennial, non-dual understanding that lies at the heart of all the great religious and spiritual traditions, such as Advaita Vedanta, Kashmir Shaivism, Hinduism, Buddhism, Mystical Christianity, Sufism, Zen etc., and which is also the direct, ever-present reality of our own experience.
 This is a contemporary, experiential approach involving silent meditation, guided meditation and conversation, and requires no affiliation to any particular religious or spiritual tradition.
 All that is required is an interest in the essential nature of experience, and in the longing for love, peace and happiness around which most of our lives revolve.

 After thirty years of intense seeking, Rupert met his primary teacher Francis Lucille, who introduced him to the direct way taught by his own teacher, Jean Klein.
-Rupert lives in Oxford, England, with his wife Ellen Emmet, a therapist and yoga teacher in the tradition of Kashmir Shaivism.
-He is the author of several books, including his latest two, The Nature of Consciousness and Being Aware of Being Aware, and two book/CD box-sets, Transparent Body, Luminous World and The Light of Pure Knowing.
+He is the author of several books, including his latest, You are the Happiness You Seek.

 $60 – Supported: for those who would like to attend but are unable to do so for financial reasons

 $90 – Standard: for those with sufficient financial resources to attend at a fair price

 $120 – Sponsor: for those with adequate financial resources and a desire to support attendance for others.

 If you are not able to contribute the “Supported” amount contact us at email@example.com.

 Pre-registration is strongly suggested as seating is limited and this event may sell out.
 Please print your receipt from Rupert’s website and bring it to registration at check in.